 It all started with some sandwiches and a classified ad.

 Father Jack Heffernan, pastor of Saint Brigid’s parish in Ottawa’s Lowertown neighbourhood, had a problem.
-Throughout the winter of 1983, people — homeless people — had been knocking on the rectory door, hoping for a meal.
+Throughout the winter of 1983, people experiencing homelessness had been knocking on the rectory door, hoping for a meal.
 The church housekeeper was overwhelmed; even with the assistance of volunteer sandwich-makers, she couldn’t meet the need.

 So Father Heffernan made an appeal to his congregation, and together, they decided to open a kitchen in basement of the church.
-The pastor placed an ad in the Ottawa Citizen looking for volunteers to help feed the hungry.
+The pastor placed an ad in the Ottawa Citizen looking for volunteers to help feed hungry people.

 The first meal, served on February 7, 1983, did not present too much of a challenge: seven volunteers for only two clients.
 But word spread, demand grew, and by October, Shepherds of Good Hope had incorporated as a non-profit organization.